OpenDataDSL/website/docs/product/Developer Guides/Calendars/Expiry-Calendar.md

 ## Saving and re-using your calendar

-Once you have created your expiry calendar, you can save it to the expiry calendar service using the save command on the expiry [calendar active variable service](Expiry-Calendar-Service_7372832.html) as follows:
+Once you have created your expiry calendar, you can save it to the expiry calendar service using the save command on the [expiry service](/docs/odsl/service/expiry) as follows:

 ```js
 save ${expiry:my_calendar}